Our vision is to:

-‘Put smiles on people’s faces by creating a global competency system which will allow each person to reach their global potential.’
+‘Put smiles on people’s faces by creating a global competency system which will allow each person to reach their global potential.

 What does Vivagogy mean?

-With a socially beneficial business model linking to NGOs working on the ground in third world economies, like The Turing Trust, Vivagogy is committed to spreading the benefits of the business model by providing free resources and learning materials to the disenfranchised worldwide.
+With a socially beneficial business model linked to NGOs working in underdeveloped economies, Vivagogy is committed to spreading the benefits of our business model to help disenfranchised people worldwide.

 CEO - 'Catalyst' Founder

-Chris is a passionate educational reformer and teacher of 12 years.
-School lost interest for him at 16 and due to a rugby career he was lucky to find an understanding company that employed him!
-13 years ago he wanted to become involved in e-learning and to understand learning better he qualified as teacher eventually lecturing in business studies and economics at a business school in Cambridge, UK.
+Chris is a passionate edreformer and teacher of 12 years.
+School lost interest for him at 16 and thanks to a rugby career he was lucky to find an understanding company that employed him!
+13 years ago he wanted to become involved in e-learning and to understand learning better he qualified as a teacher, eventually lecturing in business studies and economics at a business school in Cambridge, UK.

 As Steve Jobs said we ‘think differently’ and we admire others who do because ‘you are the ones who change the world.’

 So that’s what we are about – making the world a better and fairer place, putting smiles on people’s faces and empowering our team to contribute to creating new ideas and having fun.

 We understand that we are only effective if our team takes on the challenge of owning and developing the idea which the founders have created.